 It is unique in Australia in that it provides for the engineering of space equipment right from the design stage through to the launch-pad ready stage....read full story

 The Green Paper is part of a process towards a broader policy framework for the region's ongoing economic development, which the Government plans to detail in a White Paper within the next 12 months.
 To this end, it has also formed a National Strategic Partnership with the governments of Western Australia, Queensland and the Northern Territory....read full story

 Demand for design rights grew by 7%, plant breeder's rights by 9%, while trade mark filings remained fairly steady....read full story

-The funding is provided under the ARC administered Industrial Transformation Research Program scheme, a legacy program of the former Gillard Government and established as a component of the ARC Linkage Program.
-The program also includes the Industrial Transformation Training Centres scheme, for which, however, so far no funding round has been advertised for 2014....read full story
+The funding is provided under the ARC administered Industrial Transformation Research Program scheme, a legacy programme of the former Gillard Government and established as a component of the ARC Linkage Program.
+The programme also includes the Industrial Transformation Training Centres scheme, for which, however, so far no funding round has been advertised for 2014....read full story

 The Advanced Solar Steam Receiver Project achieved a steam pressure of 23.5 megapascals at temperatures of up to 570 degrees Celcius using the two solar thermal test plants at the CSIRO Energy Centre in Newcastle.